psrenergy/PSRClassesInterface.jl/docs/src/psrdatabasesqlite/rules.md

 ### Time Series

 - All Time Series for the elements from a Collection should be stored in a Table
-- The Table name should be the same as the name of the Collection followed by `_timeseriesfiles`, as presented below
+- The Table name should be the same as the name of the Collection followed by `_time_series_files`, as presented below

 <p style="text-align: center"> COLLECTION_vector_ATTRIBUTE</p>